-Interviews are a two-way street.
-They are both a chance for a hiring manager to see if you are the right fit for their company and your chance to see if the company is the right fit for you.
+Job interviews are a two-way street.
+They are both the HR manager's chance to see if you are the right fit for their company and your chance to see if the company is a good fit for you.

-What you ask in an interview can tell a hiring manager a lot about your character, so the trick is to not just ask questions for the sake of asking, but to ask the right questions.
+What you ask in an interview can tell an HR manager a lot about your character, so the trick is to not just ask questions for the sake of asking, but to ask the right questions.
 For example, you don't want to jump the gun and start asking about salary or employee benefits right off the bat, as this will come later in the process.
-As a general rule, you want to avoid focusing on what you're going to get and instead show the hiring manager what they're going to get from hiring you.
+As a general rule, you want to avoid focussing on yourself and instead show the HR manager you want to know more about them, the company and the role.

-If you're keen to impress at your next job interview and are interested in the best questions to ask a hiring manager, read on and be ready to hear the words ‘Do you have any questions for me?’
+If you're keen to impress an HR manager and are interested in good questions to ask in a job interview, read on and be ready to hear the words 'Do you have any questions for me?'

 1. What is the typical career path for someone in this role?

-This is a fantastic question to ask at the end of an interview as it shows you have a long-term outlook, you’re interested in career progression and you are taking the job and the interview seriously.
+This is a fantastic question to ask at the end of a job interview as it shows you have a long-term outlook, are interested in career progression and are taking the job and the interview seriously.

 2. What do you think are the most important qualities someone needs to succeed in this role?

 This is a great way to gain a better understanding of the new position and the skills you will need to be successful.
 It also gives you the opportunity to discuss any qualities or skills of yours that you may not have mentioned thus far in the interview.

 3. Why do you like working for the company?

 Hiring managers are great at pitching the company to potential employees, but it's always compelling to hear what they say when you turn the tables and ask them what they personally like about it.
 Plus, it shows that you are interested in the experience of being part of the company, not just having a job.